 1. Attend the Welcome Back Event (available fall and winter semesters)

-2. Participate in the Study Abroad Mentorship Program (winter semester)
+2. Participate in the Study Abroad Mentorship Program (fall and winter semesters)

-4. Tell a story at the Global Laker Story Slam (fall only)
+4. Tell a story at the Global Laker Story Slam (fall 2024)

 5. Participate in our Resume, Cover Letter, and Interview Workshop (winter only)